-- (1) The decision of the Chairperson in respect to a point of order raised will not be open for discussion and will be final and conclusive unless the majority of Councillors present move a motion of dissent. - (2) A motion of dissent on a point of order must contain the provision, rule, practice or precedent in substitution for the Chairperson's ruling. - (3) A motion of dissent in relation to a point of order is not a motion of dissent in the Chairperson and the Chairperson must at all times remain in the Chair and he or she will maintain his or her right to a second vote. - (4) A motion of dissent on a point of order will take precedence over all other business and if carried must be acted on instead of the ruling given by the Chairperson.
+- (1) The decision of the Chairperson in respect to a point of order raised will not be open for discussion and will be final and conclusive unless the majority of Councillors present move a motion of dissent. - (2) A motion of dissent on a point of order must contain the provision, rule, practice or precedent in substitution for the Chairperson's ruling. - (3) A motion of dissent in relation to a point of order is not a motion of dissent in the Chairperson and the Chairperson must at all times remain in the Chair and they will maintain their right to a second vote. - (4) A motion of dissent on a point of order will take precedence over all other business and if carried must be acted on instead of the ruling given by the Chairperson.